ArturoDent/find-and-transform/README.md

 ## Highlights

 > Option deprecated: `once` as a value for the `restrictFind` argument.
 It is being replaced by `onceExcludeCurrentWord` which functions exactly as `once` does, and `onceIncludeCurrentWord` which works a little differently.
 See more below within [once restrictFind Values](#details-on-the-restrictfind-and-cursormoveselect-arguments).

+> New for v4.7: `runWhen` and `ignoreWhiteSpace` arguments, the `"restrictFind": "matchAroundCursor"` option and the `"find": "${getFindInput}"` variable.

 1. &nbsp; Find and transform text in a single file with many kinds of transforms.
 2. &nbsp; Search across files with pre-defined options.